 Based on these findings and the belief that despite the poor social and economic circumstances of the youth in the area, that if given the opportunity and necessary support, rural youth could succeed in becoming health care professionals and would return to serve their communities when qualified.

-The Umthombo Youth Development Foundation (formerly Friends of Mosvold Scholarship Scheme) thus sought to identify members of the local youth community who had the potential to, and an interest in, becoming healthcare providers and who would commit to working at one of the 15 hospitals in the district for at least the same number of years they received university support for.Find out more
+The Umthombo Youth Development Foundation (formerly Friends of Mosvold Scholarship Scheme) thus sought to identify local youth who had the potential to, and an interest in, becoming healthcare providers and who would commit to working at their local district hospital for at least the same number of years they received UYDF support for.Find out more

 Discovery Foundation Award of Excellence2007